 Life before Longacre

 I spent a few years trying out various jobs and doing quite a bit of travelling before settling on teaching as a career.
 After my PGCE and three years teaching in London, I was posted with my husband to New Zealand.
-On our return, I spent quite a few years at home raising my four children – now almost grown up – and then started supply teaching at Longacre eleven years ago.
+On our return, I spent quite a few years at home raising my four children – now grown up – and then started supply teaching at Longacre twelve years ago.

 Roles at School

-I am now into my 10th year as Head of Humanities and I’m a Form V tutor.
+I am now into my 11th year as Head of Humanities and I’m also a Form IV tutor.
 I teach Geography and History to Forms IV-VI.
 Part of my job is to organise trips for each year group – a particular favourite has to be in role play at Henley Fort, cowering in the Anderson shelter as the bombs whizz by overhead.
 I also love to take Form IV to Lodge Hill adventure centre each February and watch the kids overcome their fears, challenge themselves and bond closely in just two days.
 I also help to run the Green Team – a lunchtime club that meets to monitor the school’s green credentials, feed the birds, check the classrooms and run a Book Swap for the children.

 Away from the Classroom

 I enjoy walking and yoga and play tennis for my local club.
 I’m also a keen photographer when time allows.
 Since lockdown I have seriously got into cycling my e-bike (bought for the Godalming hills!) and love coming into work along the old railway line Downs Link.